Benjamin Harrison School

-The Benjamin Harrison School from Cayey is a school that belongs to Puerto Rico's public school system.
+The Benjamin Harrison School in Cayey is a school in the Puerto Rico public school system.

 Location

-Benjamin Harrison Vocational School is a school located at PR-14 - José de Diego Avenue in Cayey.
+Now named Benjamin Harrison Vocational School, it is located on PR-14, José de Diego Avenue in Cayey.

 History

 After the occupation of the United States in Puerto Rico and identifying illiteracy as one of the main problems in the island, the government developed a program for the construction of schools among other projects.

-The Benjamin Harrison School was finished by October 23, 1902 with a total cost of $8,600.00 invested in its construction.
+The Benjamin Harrison School was finished by October 23, 1902 with a total cost of $8,600.00 invested in its construction ($315,300 2024 dollars).

 Architecture

 The original design of the school was a two-floor building in a rectangular shape with a gabled roof, similar to Washington's Graduate School from Guayama.